 His school attendance rating was at some point reported to be poor due to having too much interest in watching rematch and highlights of his basketball hero, Dennis Rodman.

-Kim Jong-un Bio – Road to Fame Story:
+Kim Jong-un Biography – Road to Fame Story:

 Kim Jong-un Biography – Rise to Fame Story: